 “I decided to get involved as a leader in the network because at 12 years old, I ran away from home.
 I lived in the streets with drug addicts,” said Angel Guzmán.
 “I had to work to become who I am today, the teacher I am today.
 And I wanted to help other people who had the same needs as I did… so maybe other wouldn’t make the same mistakes I did.”

-Together, they have dedicated over 800 hours of community service, and over 200 hours of individual service.
+Together, the network’s members have dedicated over 800 hours of community service, and over 200 hours of individual service.
 Additionally, more than 30 professionals enrolled in one of two master’s programs: family counseling or juvenile justice and child protection.

 “We see that other institutions need our help as a network and that they count on us,” said Ligia Serna.
 “Because this is a calling.”